 Cadgwith the fishing village

-Cadgwith started life as a collection of fishing cellars just above the same shingle beach that is still in use today to haul the boats from the water and it wasn’t until the sixteenth century that the first cottages were built.
-Tucked here and there intersected by narrow lanes and alleys they follow the topography of the hillside so perfectly that they seem almost a part of the land.
+Cadgwith began as a collection of fishing cellars just above the shingle beach.
+The same shingle beach that to this day is used to haul the boats from the water.
+It wasn’t until the sixteenth century that the first cottages were built.
+You will find them tucked here and there, intersected by narrow lanes and alleys.
+They follow the topography of the hillside so perfectly that they seem almost a part of the land.

 The early Cornish name for Cadgwith is Porthcaswith 1358 which evolved to Por Cadgwith by 1699 : – a harbour of a thicket